-Hazel McCallion awarded $170,000 in dismissed conflict case by San Grewal, Urban Affairs Reporter, Published on Thu Oct 24 2013 in the Toronto Star.
+Hazel McCallion awarded $170,000 in dismissed conflict case by San Grewal, Urban Affairs Reporter, Published on Thurs Oct 24 2013 in the Toronto Star.
 "The decision in the case cannot be appealed."

 Who's After Hazel McCallion?
 By Ashley Newport on October 16, 2013.
 "Hazel McCallion's reign hasn't been problem-free, but it hasn't exactly been wrought with controversy either.

 She was first elected mayor in November of 1978 (before some of you fine readers were even born!) and has held onto her suburban throne in every election since.
 Known for her strong fiscal management (she kept the city debt-free for decades), the iconic mayor is not merely the city's leader - she's a central part of its identity.

 Restaurateurs who have met her have her picture hanging in their restos.
 Event organizers fall all over themselves trying to get her attend their shindigs ...

 Her longevity has, in a way, given her some immunity from criticism ...

 Ultimately, it'll be a tough transition for the city's future mayor.
 The new leader will have to, rightly or wrongly, come to bear the blame for some of Hazel's short sightedness regarding infrastructure.
 He or she will also have to win over a city that so loves its geriatric mayor that it has voted to keep her in power for over 30 years ..."